 - Resources on related occupations

 Not all supports exist for each occupation.
-When you arrive in Manitoba, investigate what supports are available for your occupation.
+When you arrive in Manitoba, investigate the supports available for your occupation.
 Some supports, such as online self-assessment tools or the websites of professional membership associations, may be accessible to you before you immigrate.

-Two important sources of information are regulatory bodies and employment or settlement.
+Two important sources of information are regulatory bodies and employment or settlement agencies.

 Can I work while I pursue registration?